gaiafabbri/S-C/README.md

 - "TrainingStrategy": Specifies the training strategies for the CNN, similar to those for the DNN.
 - "Architecture": Specifies the neural network architecture (CPU or GPU) depending on availability, similar to the DNN setup.

+The network is composed of two convolutional layers, each followed by a ReLU activation layer and a BNORM normalisation layer, similar to the DNN; two dense layers are added, each with 64 neurons: again, better performance is obtained by reducing the number of neurons.
+The MAXPOOL layer reduces the spatial dimension of the representation, keeping only the most important feature, while the RESHAPE layer transforms the data into a flat array that is passed to the dense layer.
+The final layer is again a single neuron linear layer, which is well suited to binary classification problems.

 ## Program_Start.py
 This Python script is designed to perform a series of training and evaluation operations on different machine learning models, comparing them with each other.
-The process involves the use of convolutional neural networks (CNNs) implemented both with TensorFlow-Keras and PyTorch, a gradient boosting algorithm (BDT), and a densely connected neural network (DNN).
+The process involves the use of convolutional neural networks (CNNs) implemented both with TensorFlow-Keras and PyTorch, a gradient boosting algorithm (BDT), and a deep connected neural network (DNN).
 The final comparison is done through the creation and visualization of ROC curves for each model.

 ### 1) DEPENDENCIES
 The code relies on multiple Python libraries, including os, tensorflow, numpy, pandas, torch, matplotlib.pyplot, and time.
 Additionally, it incorporates functions defined in separate Python files, organized within specific directories: "Evaluation", "Models", and "DataPreparation".